Volusia County digitizes resident services, issues 12K building permits in first 12 months

 The county integrated a process-automation platform that improved information sharing and offered residents a self-service portal.

-Volusia County implemented Amanda, and redesigned their planning and zoning department folders from the ground up.
+Volusia County implemented Amanda and redesigned their planning and zoning department folders from the ground up.

-This helped ensure that departments who shared data had access to identical folders.
+This helped ensure that departments that shared data had access to identical folders.
 And because of Amanda’s enterprise capabilities, the county was able to use the software to manage almost all of the regulatory-type functions they were providing for county residents.
 Integration of the Amanda platform into county processes allowed for numerous improvements such as automation, mobile apps, an online citizen portal, and advanced reporting and analytics.

 The new system also eliminated gaps in the fee collection process, by integrating with the current financial system to assess, charge, and collect permit-associated fees

 With process inefficiencies extending into fieldwork, Amanda enabled the county’s mobile workforce to work smarter by easily completing inspections and reports by capturing and uploading photos, issuing violation notices, and capturing signatures, all from their mobile devices.

 The county used the integration of Amanda into workflows to overhaul customer service: giving customers the ability to submit applications, schedule inspections, pay fees, and track case status, all online.
 The county also used the opportunity to upload building code information useful to customers on the website to aid proactive project management.

 The county was able to review/approve between 10,000 and 12,000 building permits in the first 12 months.

 Volusia County moved many of its processes online, adding between 30,000 and 50,000 folders to the new system in the first 12 months.